Georgia Supplemental Security Income Attorneys

 There are four steps to appealing a denied SSI claim:

 - First, you may request a reconsideration.
 If your claim was denied on medical grounds, you can request a reconsideration for a medical determination.
 If your claim was denied for any other reason, such as issues with your income or resources, you can request a reconsideration for a non-medical determination.
-If the SSA grants your request for a reconsideration, it will evaluate the same evidence used in your initial claim, along with any new evidence you submit to decide on your case.
+If the SSA grants your request for a reconsideration, it will evaluate the same evidence used in your initial claim, along with any new evidence you submit, to decide on your case.

 - If you disagree with the SSA’s decision after the reconsideration, or if the SSA denies your request for a reconsideration, you may request a hearing before an administrative law judge (ALJ).
 At the hearing, you and your legal counsel have the opportunity to present evidence in support of your claim.
 Additionally, the SSA can present evidence against your claim to the ALJ.
 After the hearing, the ALJ will decide on your case and either uphold the initial denial of benefits or reverse it and award you benefits.